wuyichen24/system-design-knowledge/patterns/external_api_patterns/API_Gateway.md

    - Rate limiting: Limits how many requests per second from either a specific client and/or from all clients.
    - User quota
 - **Resiliency**: The mechanisms to detect failures and recover quickly from failures
-- **Caching**: Caches responses to reduce the number of requests made to the internal services.
+- **Response Caching**: Caches responses to reduce the number of requests made to the internal services.
+- **Filtering**:
+   - IP whitelisting
+   - IP blacklisting

 ### Solution Options
 - Use an API gateway or API management product.